 The official website for State of Michigan: www.michigan.gov/

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Elberta.
-Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Elberta
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Elberta

 Our distance measurements begin at a specific point in Elberta.
 The point that we are using is located at these GPS coordinates - Latitude: 44.6201, Longitude: -86.2271 [Map].

 - Return to Citation